How to Recover Deleted Table Records in SQL Server?

 [City] CHAR (25) DEFAULT 'City1');

-Step 2: Insert Data into Table
+Step 2: Insert Data into the Table

 USE RecoverDeletedRecords;